Notes on the Geography of China: Kashgar

 Secondary mosques are scattered about.

 Another.
-The hexagonal paving is comparatively recent.
+The hexagonal paving blocks are recent.

 The Chinese authorities insist that the infrastructure is hopelessly inadequate and even dangerous.
 The same argument is used to support the clearance of courtyard-houses in Beijing.